 If the governor action is erratic after all adjustments are made, replace the spring.
 If this does not improve operation, the problem is probably within the governor mechanism.
-Refer to the Governor Cup in this section for service procedures.
+Refer to Governor Cup Section 9 for service procedures.

 Adjustments to the governor should be made in the following sequence.